Alexandroide/IS4234-Graph-SupTech/README.md

 - Identify the **most systemically critical vendors** (hardware or software)
 - Generate visual and quantitative insights

-The design supports the **CIDM** (Critical Infrastructure Dependency Mapping) framework described in your concept.

 ---

 ## ⚙️ System Architecture Overview